laravel/docs/upgrade.md

 Therefore, when using Laravel 5.8, emails that were previously incorrectly considered invalid will now be considered valid (e.g `hej@bär.se`).
 Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.
 [Please let us know if you encounter any issues surrounding this change](https://github.com/laravel/framework/pull/26503).

+### Notifcations

-### Nexmo & Slack Notification Channels
+#### Nexmo / Slack Notification Channels

-**Likelihood Of Impact: Low**
+**Likelihood Of Impact: Medium**

-Nexmo and Slack Notification channels were extracted to separate repositories.
-To use these channels in your application, add the following dependencies to your composer.json:
+The Nexmo and Slack Notification channels have been extracted into first-party packages.
+To use these channels in your application, require the following packages:

-    "laravel/nexmo-notification-channel": "^1.0",
-    "laravel/slack-notification-channel": "^1.0"
+    composer require laravel/nexmo-notification-channel
+    composer require laravel/slack-notification-channel

 ### Miscellaneous